JPAC Joint United Kingdom (UK) Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee

 Tuberculosis BCG vaccine Live

-Typhoid - injected Typhim Vi®
+Typhoid, injected Typhim Vi®

 Combined with hepatitis A: Viatim®